This Is England '90: Spring

 Milky, Woody, Lol and the gang are reunited in the era of 1990s rave culture, following on from the events of 1988, Woody and Lol are back together and have a baby, Jimmy.
-Lol has a job running the local school kitchen with Chrissie, Kelly and Trev working as dinnerladies, while Woody stays at home with his child.
+Lol has a job running the local school kitchen with Chrissy, Kelly and Trev working as dinnerladies, while Woody stays at home with his child.

-Gadget, Harvey, Kelly, Trev and Shaun are all following the Madchester rave scene, smoking cannabis in bongs and taking whatever drugs they have, usually provided by Harvey who appears to have become a low-level dealer on the estate.
+Gadget, Harvey, Kelly, Trev and Shaun are all following the Madchester rave scene.
+They smoke cannabis and take whatever drugs they have, usually provided by Harvey, who appears to have become a low-level dealer on the estate.

 After a conversation with Cynthia about the events of '88, Shaun goes to find Smell who dumped him in '88 for cheating on her with Fay after the Christmas production at college.
-When he finally managed to find her ending a day at her new college course, Shaun tells Smell he has missed her and invites her to a Manchester-themed discothèque at the town hall but Smell is reluctant to go, then tells him she has met someone else, which hits him hard, prompting his crying.
+Shaun waits outside Smell's college until classes end and awkwardly invites her to a Manchester-themed discothèque at the town hall.
+Smell, still disgruntled at Shaun, says she'll consider his invite, but also reveals she has started seeing someone else.
+The two depart, with Shaun holding back tears at the revelation.

-Meanwhile, Woody and Lol have gone round to Woody's parents' house where there is a surprise for Woody, after seeing that his ex – Jennifer – is staying over, after a row with her parents.
-A blast from the past bursts out of the cupboard...
-Mr Squires, Woody's old boss.
-He offers Woody a partnership but Woody gets upset and angry because he doesn't want to end up like his dad and then an argument erupts.
+Meanwhile, Woody and Lol visit Woody's parents' house, where they find Jennifer, Woody's ex-girlfriend, staying over after having an argument with her parents.
+As Woody sits down to talk with his parents, Mr. Squires, Woody's old manager, suddenly bursts out of a cupboard and announces he is starting up a new business and offers Woody a junior partnership.
+Woody becomes angry at his parents for planning the scheme with Mr. Squires and insists he does not need help, nor does he want to become like his father, resulting in an argument.

-Later Shaun is seen at Harvey and Gadget's flat taking bong hits.
-Shaun tells the lads what happened when he saw Smell and Harvey jokes about it, impersonating Smell and cheering up Shaun.
+Later on, Shaun visits Harvey and Gadget's flat and smokes copious amounts of cannabis after his interaction with Smell earlier.
+Shaun tells his friends what happened and admits he is upset.
+Harvey makes jokes and impersonates Smell, cheering him up.

-Afterwards Woody, Lol and the gang are all at Lol's mums talking about the disco, then Kelly and Trev persuade Lol to attend, so the girls get ready and head off.
-Shaun, Harvey and Gadget are heading into the disco when Shaun suddenly feels dizziness and nausea, a reaction to the bong hits he previously took, but Harvey gives him some speed to perk him up for the night.
+Afterwards, Woody and Lol visit Chrissy's house alongside Trev and Kelly.
+They discuss the upcoming disco and Lol is convinced to go with Kelly and Trev.
+Shaun, Harvey and Gadget are also on their way to the disco, when Shaun begins feeling dizzy and nauseous due to the many bong hits he took.
+Harvey gives Shaun some speed to perk him up for the night.

-The girls meet the lads in the disco and "Fools Gold" to plays and everybody gets pumped up and raves.
-After the disco a Goth-like lad called Harrison goes over to Shaun to tell him that he is Smell's boyfriend, and he is sorry Smell cannot make it, but then Shaun, feeling disrespected in front of his mates, over-reacts and a skirmish occurs.
+Everyone meets in the disco where "Fools Gold" is playing, and begin dancing, all whilst drinking and smoking.
+Whilst most of the gang enjoys the disco, Woody is at home when he receives a call from his parents, who apologise for causing an argument the other day.
+After the disco, a Goth-like boy called Harrison approaches Shaun, tells him he is Smell's boyfriend and apologises on Smell's behalf for her absence.
+Shaun, feeling disrespected, starts a fight with Harrison and his friends.

-After things have calmed down everyone goes home and we see Woody asleep and Lol getting ready to go to bed.
+After things have calmed down everyone goes home, except Shaun, who sits alone in despair.